 Starting Out As A One-Person Consulting Firm, Requires Very Minimal Overhead.
 While it does require having business experience; you can work from home, using your own computer and phone, to begin with.

+As you acquire more clients, you can start to hire other Consultants and oversee The Consultancy Firm as a C.E.O..

 Start Your Own Business With Fiverr